 You might well object that the previous paragraph is at odds with my earlier assertion that the NAP “creates no positive moral obligations to engage in action,” but the difference is that we are now dealing with responsibilities which were previously accepted voluntarily.
 Put another way, there was no obligation to take a child into the woods, pilot a plane, or perform surgery, but, once begun, these actions require completion or at least restoration of the individuals involved.

-To do otherwise would be to engage in an action which constitutes the initiation of force against others, and such actions are prohibited by the negative moral obligations created by the NAP.
+To do otherwise would be to engage in an action that constitutes the initiation of force against others, and such actions are prohibited by the negative moral obligations created by the NAP.
 To abandon a child in the woods, an airline passenger at 30,000 feet, or a patient on the operating table—when you are the one responsible for their presence there—is not merely a refusal to act, it is an action designed to harm.

 This apparent dichotomy can be likened to the restoration owed to the victim of a crime.
 If you punch someone in the face, you owe them a debt of restitution.
 You had no obligation to them until you chose to punch them.
 Likewise, you have no obligation to anyone unless you choose to take it on, and you can most certainly divest yourself of it, but to do so, you must restore the person to their state of relative safety which existed before you accepted the responsibility.

-In summary, it is always your choice to take on a responsibility, but once you do, you can only extricate yourself from it in a manner which does not constitute the initiation of force against others.
+In summary, it is always your choice to take on a responsibility, but once you do, you can only extricate yourself from it in a manner that does not constitute the initiation of force against others.
 This voluntarily accepted responsibility is not a positive obligation, but not causing harm to others is a negative obligation.
-If you don't want to risk being caught in such a scenario, do not accept responsibility for another person's safety or well-being.
-If you do take on such a responsivity, do not abandon it in a manner which causes harm to others.
+If you don’t want to risk being caught in such a scenario, do not accept responsibility for another person’s safety or well-being.
+If you do take on such a responsivity, do not abandon it in a manner that causes harm to others.

 All of this is actually rather obvious and self-evident, in my opinion.
 A little common sense goes a long way.